-Start the Traeger grill on Smoke with the lid open until the fire is established (4 to 5 minutes).
-Set the temperature to 350 degrees and preheat, lid closed, for 10 to 15 minutes.
+When ready to cook, start the Traeger grill on Smoke with the lid open until the fire is established (4 to 5 minutes).
+Set the temperature to 350 and preheat, lid closed, for 10 to 15 minutes.

 Make the chipotle cream: Bring the cream to a simmer in a saucepan on the stovetop over medium heat.
 Whisk in 1 tablespoon of the chipotle paste, then taste.
 Add more if you prefer a spicier flavor profile.
 Stir in the green onions, if using.